-The department at the end of each spring semester recognizes students who will graduate in May of the respective year.
+Each year the EOPS/CARE sends a message to EOPS participants via Blackboard and Counseling sessions, indicating to let the office know if they were graduating.
+By sending the message, students come in and complete their petition for graduation to submit to Admissions and Records Office.
+Students are also encouraged to complete a form to place them on a list of graduates.
+The list in turn is given to the bookstore to waive their cap and gown costs.
+Therefore, the department at the end of each spring semester recognizes students who will graduate in May of the respective year.
 We host a luncheon and students may bring a guest with them to celebrate with other students.
 We have had over 40 students each year participate in this luncheon, however there are more than 100 students that have participated in the program and graduate from SBVC and continue their education at a four year institution.
 Unfortunately, since students are not eligible to be part of the program after completing 6 semesters or completing 70-degree applicable units, they complete their degree objectives without coming to our office and making us aware.

+The Director/Interim Director works closely with the California Community College State Chancellor's Office and the District to determine budget and book voucher amount is determined.
 Even with budget cuts, EOPS department still offers book vouchers at \$200.00 for each EOPS student and \$250.00 for CARE students.
 In addition to the \$250.00, CARE students were able to receive an additional grant of almost \$200.00 for other expenses needed to reach their goals.
 They may use this grant for childcare expenses.

-EOPS provides supplies for students at the beginning of the semester and during finals week.
+When working with the budget it is very important to be cognizant of amount provided by the State Chancellor's office and verify that monies are used appropriately.
+Given the amount, the department will determine if there is monies to purchase supplies which may include backpacks, writing instruments, paper, binders and etc. EOPS provides supplies for students at the beginning of the semester and during finals week.
 It is important that students are prepared for their classes and finals with supplies.
 This alleviates worries and expenses for them.

+In 2009 a group of male EOPS participants founded a club in which their purpose was to give back to other students.
+They called the organization - Voices for Success.
+The group created incentives to continue enhancing services provided by the department.
 Voices for Success - EOPS based organization was able to award \$300.00 in scholarships to current EOPS students.
 The organization advertised the scholarship opportunity to students and more than 50 students participated...